grafana/loki/docs/sources/clients/promtail/configuration.md

 # Maximum time to wait for a server to respond to a request
 [timeout: <duration> | default = 10s]

+# A comma-separated list of labels to include in the stream lag metric `promtail_stream_lag_seconds`.
+# The default value is "filename".
+A "host" label is always included.
+# The stream lag metric indicates which streams are falling behind on writes to Loki;
+# be mindful about not using too many labels here as it can explode cardinality.
+[stream_lag_labels: <string> | default = "filename"]
 ```

 ## positions